ractivejs/ractive/README.md

 ## Browser support

-Tested successfully in IE9+ and all modern browsers.
-For legacy browser support, use [the builds with suffix `legacy` in the filename](http://cdn.ractivejs.org/latest/ractive-legacy.js).
-These builds include polyfills and other essential features required by Ractive.
+Tested successfully in all modern browsers.
 If your experience differs [please let us know](https://github.com/ractivejs/ractive/issues/new)!

 ## Published versions